kashfifahim/CrossComputeTutorials/T2/README.md

 From our first analysis of the program we found that the simulation needs a ```State``` object initialized to how many bikes the system should have.
 Then to run the simulation, the program needs three inputs.
 The first pair of inputs, ```p1``` and ```p2``` are floating point numbers between 0.1 and 0.9.
 The third input, ```num_steps```, is the length of time, in mimutes, the system is simulating.
 For example, if the ```num_step = 60```, this means the resulting simulation is one that takes place over sixty-minutes.

+To make our workflow easier, we are going to create a second Python script, in the same folder as the simulation source code, called ```run.py```.
+We will import all the functions from the simulation source code and run the code necessary to run a simulation successfully.
+Let us then run ```run.py``` to see all the functions are imported successfully.
+Once ```run.py``` runs without error, we are then ready to continue and introduce ```crosscompute``` to the project.
 ## TO DO: add comments to the function definitions

 With an understanding of the interface of the simulation under our belt, let's now create a new Python script and save it as ```run.py```.